 ####

-About the Staten Island Museum
+the Staten Island Museum

 Founded in 1881 and celebrating its 130th year, the Staten Island Museum, New York City’s only general interest museum, engages visitors with interdisciplinary exhibitions and educational programs that explore the dynamic connections between natural science, art and history based on its diverse collections.
 The Museum welcomes about 80,000 adults and school children to a comprehensive array of programs every year.
 Located two blocks from the Ferry Terminal, visitors can embark on a voyage through time in the Staten Island Ferry exhibit; see rocks glow in the dark in the Hall of Natural Sciences; and experience the lives of Staten Island's first inhabitants.
 In Building H on the Snug Harbor Campus, visitors can explore the latest exhibitions in the History Center Gallery, or make a research appointment for the History Archives & Library.
 Staten Island Museum is owned by the City of New York and benefits from public funds provided through the New York City Department of Cultural Affairs.
 For current exhibitions, visit Statenislandmuseum.org